HDI-Project/ATM/README.md

     Judgment metric (f1): 0.536 +- 0.067
     Best so far (learner 21): 0.716 +- 0.035
    ```
    Occassionally the worker will throw an error when it can't learn a classifier due to erroneous settings.
 The errors are logged in the    database.
-The worker however moves on to the next task.
+The worker however moves on to trying the next classifier.
 And that's it!
 You can break out of the worker with Ctrl+C and restart it      with the same command; it will pick up right where it left off.
 You can also start multiple workers at the same time in different   terminals to parallelize the
    work - by simply calling the above command again.
 When all 100 learners in your budget have been computed, all workers will
    exit gracefully.

-## More settings
+## Customizing config settings, and running on your own data

+3. **Running for your own dataset**
+   If you want to use the system for your own dataset, create a csv file similar to the example shown above.
+The format is:
+   * Each column is a feature
+   * Each row is a training example
+   * The last column in the target column and is called ``class``
+   * The first row is the header row.

-4. **(Optional) Create copies of the sample configuration files, and edit them to
+4. **Create copies of the sample configuration files, and edit them to
    add your settings.**

       Saving configuration as YAML files is an easy way to save complicated setups or